Updated: Jan 22, 2020

 Threat intelligence tools like Echosec enable security teams to aggregate public content across multiple providers and filter data relevant to their VIP’s security.
 This is extremely helpful, especially since public safety threats spread on social media faster than other outlets and even word of mouth.
 For example, security teams can search for geotagged posts along an executive’s travel route indicating crisis situations, and get alerts as soon as key content is published.
 This provides on-the-ground security with more context on the situation and re-route the executive efficiently.

 Finding executive protection data doesn’t always require mainstream social networks like Twitter.
-Less regulated social networks, such as Gab and Mastodon, are populated with radicalized communities where executive threats can be more targeted and explicit.
+Less regulated social networks are populated with radicalized communities where executive threats can be more targeted and explicit.
 Security teams can use the Echosec Platform to find instances of an executive’s name across a variety of niche social networks in a violent or threatening context.

 Social media searches can also identify less critical threats, such as bad executive press.
 Aggregating this information can help organizations formulate a PR strategy or public response.